What forms are needed to apply for financial aid and when do I apply?

-The Free Application for Federal Student Aid (FAFSA) must be completed each year.
+The Free Application for Federal Student Aid (FAFSA) must be completed each year for the academic year beginning with the Fall semester and ending in Summer semester.
 Students can submit their application electronically at www.fafsa.gov.
 You can apply any time after January 1, but you should apply after completing tax returns for the previous year.

 No. About 2 weeks after electronically submitting the FAFSA, you should receive notification from the UACCM Financial Aid Office about the needed documents to complete your application process.

-Eligibility for PELL Grant, SEOG Grant, FFELP Loans, and Work-Study are determined when you complete the FAFSA.
+Eligibility for Pell Grant, SEOG Grant, FFELP Loans, and Federal Work-Study are determined when you complete the FAFSA.
 However, additional paperwork will be needed for each of these programs.
-Pell and SEOG, a student data form will be needed along with the possibility of the additional items (if your application is selected for verification or if additional information is needed)
+Pell and SEOG, a student data form will be needed along with the possibility of the additional items: (if your application is selected for verification or if additional information is needed.)

 - Tax returns for the previous year for the student (and spouse or parents if applicable)